 - Add very finely diced mushrooms (see tip in the notes of the recipe card) and cook for another three minutes.

-- Add more butter and allow it to melt before whisking in flour.
+- Add more butter and allow it to melt before whisking in flour and creating the roux.

 - Slowly add milk.
 You want to add about 2 tablespoons at a time initially, only adding more milk once the previous has fully absorbed.

 - Once all the milk is added, allow to simmer for 5 minutes stirring regularly.
 The mixture will thicken and make the perfect saucy base for the casserole.